CarlosLiverani/Multi-Class_X-ray_CNN_Diagnostic_Model/README.md

 Learn a technique to handle class imbalance
 Measure diagnostic performance by computing the AUC (Area Under the Curve) for the ROC (Receiver Operating Characteristic) curve
 Visualize model activity using GradCAMs

+We will then take the results of the model and evaluate it's performance on each of the classes.